Government and Elections

 Status of Proposed Legislation

-The proposal to have the government match six-to-one all Senate campaign donations under $150, funded by a small fee on government contractors, was in the Fair Elections Now Act sponsored by Sen. Richard Durbin (D) (S. 1538 in the 114th Congress and S. 1640 in the 115th).
+The proposal to have the government match six-to-one all Senate campaign donations under $150, funded by a small fee on government contractors, was in the Fair Elections Now Act sponsored by Sen. Richard Durbin (S. 1640) in the 115th Congress.
 It never made it out of committee.

 A similar provision, which would match six-to-one donations for Congressional campaigns up to $200, funded by new fees on federal civil and criminal penalties, is in the larger government reform bill For the People Act (H.R.
-1), sponsored by Rep. John Sarbanes (D) in the 116th Congress.
+1), sponsored by Rep. John Sarbanes in the 116th Congress.
 This bill passed the House, with all votes in favor coming from Democrats and all votes against from Republicans.
-It has yet to be taken up in the Senate.
+It was not taken up in the Senate.

 Respondents were first presented the following information about the current federal program to fund presidential campaigns: